 Nope!
-Sudo workshops are and will always be 100% free of charge.
+Sudo only offers free coding workshops.
+We will always be 100% free of charge.

 The majority of our workshops are tailored to beginners with no programming background, though experience may be beneficial for select workshops.
 See our workshops page for more details.

 We recommend bringing a charged laptop in preparation for the event.
 For those without a laptop, please reach out to firstname.lastname@example.org prior to the event.